Phobos-developers/Phobos/README.md

 1. Open the solution file in VS and build it (`DevBuild` build config is recommended).
 2. Upon build completion place the resulting `Phobos.dll` from folder named identical to the used build config in your YR directory and launch Syringe targeting your YR executable (usually `gamemd.exe`).

+You can also get a nightly build for those who want to help testing Phobos features as soon as they are done.
+Those versions are bleeding edge (don't redistribute them outside of testing!) and have build information (commit and branch/tag) in them which is displayed ingame and can't be turned off.
+There are two ways get a nightly build.
+- **Get an artifact via nightly.link**.
+This is a service that allows guests to download automatic builds from GitHub.
+You can get a build for the latest successful (marked with a green tick) `develop` branch commit via [this link](https://nightly.link/Phobos-developers/Phobos/blob/develop/.github/workflows/nightly.yml), or get a build for any up-to-date pull request via an automatic comment that would appear in it.
-You can also get test a nightly version for a specific commit which is built automatically with a GitHub Actions workflow, just press on a green tick, open the workflow, find and download the build artifact (a ZIP containing the extension's DLL and PDB for developers to debug).
-Those versions have build information (commit and branch/tag) in them which is displayed ingame and can't be turned off. **Those versions are bleeding edge, do not redistribute them outside of testing!**
+- **Get an artifact manually from GitHub Actions runs**.
+You can get an artifact for a specific commit which is built automatically with a GitHub Actions workflow, just press on a green tick, open the workflow, find and download the build artifact.
+This is limited to authorized users only.

 Documentation
 -------------